Updated: Jun 2

 which simply means Piri Piri Sauce, but it sounds a lot cooler when you say it in Portuguese.
 The molho is made using the piri piri peppers along with bell peppers, apple cider vinegar, salt, garlic and ginger.

 If you know of a market that specializes in Portuguese or African foods you might find it locally.
 If not, you can definitely get it online from a variety of vendors.

-It's pretty zippy right out of the bottle like Red Tabasco and I don't generally use it as a condiment like I do the Green Tabasco, but you can get Piri Piri sauce in different degrees of HEAT if you check around.
+It's pretty zippy right out of the bottle like Red Tabasco and I don't generally use it as a condiment like I do with Green Tabasco, but you can get Piri Piri sauce in different degrees of HEAT if you check around.
 I like to use the Hi Octane version because it's usually the same price and I can dilute it with other stuff to make it go farther.

 2 Tbsp Molho de Piri Piri (or red Tabasco if you can't find it anywhere)

 3 Tbsp EVOO

 I'm not going to lie to you.
 This stuff is pretty spicy.
 I wouldn't recommend drinking this mixture unless you are on an episode of JackAss and have a defibrillator and a trained EMT handy.